Course, Program and Graduation Policies

 Academic Residency Requirements

 A minimum of 24 credits of course work for an associate degree program, and 12 credits of course work for a certificate program, must be completed at the college in order to fulfill the academic residency requirement at NECC.
 CLEP and CLL credit cannot be used to fulfill residency credit.
+Based on extenuating circumstances, exceptions to this policy can be made at the discretion and approval of the Vice President of Academic and Student Affairs.

 Adding and Dropping a Course During the Drop/Add Period